jacobprall/Poetree/README.md

 # Poetree
 ### Overview
-Poetree is an interactive poetry app designed to help a writer shake loose new ideas based on word association.
+Poetree is an interactive words app designed to help a writer shake loose new ideas based on word association.
 The interface is inspired by magnetic poetry.

 ### Technologies Used